 Dupuy-Prejean

 Why is it important to continue tracking heirlooms?
-Beginning in 2020, several grocery store chains began to import chayote (mirlitons) that looked exactly like our heirloom varieties because they sold better.
-And some people began to grow them because they were indistinguishable from our heirloom variety.
-The problem is that imported chayote may carry a deadly seed-transmissible virus that can destroy the Louisiana variety.
-It’s called Chayote Mosaic Virus (ChMV), and it’s devastated crops in other countries.
+Beginning in 2020, several large grocery store chains began importing chayote (mirlitons) that looked exactly like our heirloom varieties.
+People began buying them, using them as seeds, and growing mirlitons indistinguishable from our heirloom varieties.
+The problem is that imported chayote may carry a seed-transmissible virus that can destroy our heirlooms.
+It’s called Chayote Mosaic Virus (ChMv), which devastated crops in other countries.
+Recent research has also discovered new strains of anthracnose in Brazilian chayote that can be transmitted inside the fruit.